UAE: Afghan expat tops subject in CBSE exams, hopes to represent home country in media

 “I would love to cover stories from Afghanistan and the perspective of the locals as to what is happening in that country.
 Education is still legally banned in Afghanistan, and not much has changed with online schools.
 While I can score such high marks, there are girls my age, in my home country, who are denied exactly this,” said the student of GEMS Our Own English High School, Dubai.

-Originally hailing from Dare Turkman, a Hazarajat region, the girl was born and raised in Dubai.
+Originally hailing from Kabul, a Hazarajat region, the girl was born and raised in Dubai.

 In her last two years in high school, she even started a campaign in her institution about the landlocked country.
 “I have been sharing news, information, and updates about Afghanistan.
 I have dedicated several of my projects in school to Afghanistan.”